ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 }
 ```

-With this little trick we have scenario's that are easy to read for all parties involved and we can still automate our scenario's too.
+With this little trick we have scenarios that are easy to read for all parties involved and we can automate them too.

 You can find a working code example [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/HandlingTechnicalIdsInGherkinWithSpecFlow).